hopsparser/hopsparser/README.md

 This is a repository for non projective dependency parsing stuff.

-It currently hosts a graph-based dependency parser inspired by the paper of [Dozat](https://nlp.stanford.edu/pubs/dozat2017deep.pdf).
+It currently hosts a graph-based dependency parser inspired by the paper of [Dozat 2017](https://nlp.stanford.edu/pubs/dozat2017deep.pdf).
 Contrary to Dozat, the parser performs its own tagging and can use several lexers such as FastText, Bert and others.
 It has been specifically designed within the [Flaubert](https://github.com/getalp/Flaubert) initiative.

 I advise to have a GPU with at least 12GB graphical memory.
 With smaller GPUs,